 Trees to see

-Alongside the formal gardens by the house, there are some historic tree collections that feature oak, maple, willow, magnolia, lilac, cherry, fir, and pine.
+Alongside the formal gardens by the house, there are historic collections of trees featuring oak, maple, willow, magnolia, lilac, cherry, fir, and pine.
 One standout is the NJ and National Champion Dawn Redwood (Metasequoia) at the corner of the Stone Cottage.
 It boasts a trunk circumference of 212 inches and reaches a height of 112 feet, earning it the title of both New Jersey State Champion and the newly crowned National Champion.
 This impressive tree was planted back in 1950 by Henry Tubbs and Dr. Benjamin Blackburn, who got the seedlings from Princeton University, where they were grown from seeds collected by Chinese foresters.

 Willowwood Arboretum